 This year, we celebrate our Semicentennial!
 Since its incorporation in 1967, Hurt has been known and loved for its pleasant, family-friendly atmosphere and sense of community.

 A Semicentennial committee, composed of 7 citizens from diverse walks of life, is coordinating a series of events throughout the year for commemoration of our Golden Anniversary.

 Below: State Senator Frank Ruff (l) and Delegate Les Adams (r) present Mayor Gary Poindexter with a resolution from the General Assembly commending the Town of Hurt for its heritage and accomplishments over the last 50 years, and its forward-moving aspirations for the next.
 The resolution was presented at our Community Anniversary Reception on April 2 and will be displayed at Town Hall.

 Additional events being worked on for the year include:

-September 23 (exact time TBA) at Roosevelt Mattox Park: “Golden Jubilee” featuring live music, craft/food vendors, commemorative items, a car show, and of course, fireworks at Roosevelt Mattox Park.
+September 23 (2:00 to 7:00 PM) at Roosevelt Mattox Park: “Golden Jubilee” featuring live music/entertainment, food vendors, crafts, a car show, and commemorative items.

 December: To conclude the year, a Christmas parade with a “Through the Decades” theme focusing on the 1970’s, 80’s, 90’s, and 21st Century, followed by our 2nd annual Christmas tree lighting.
 (Date/Time/Locale TBA)